 - Can we see what they are going to do next in the future?

 And, finally, a fundamental powerful question.
 So what?

 In this article, we have suggested that knowing your competition inside and out is very important.
-Don’t be fooled into the thinking Competitive Intelligence is just keywords, SEO and other tactical rubbish.
+Don’t be fooled into the thinking Competitive Intelligence is just keywords, SEO and other tactical stuff.
 We suggest it is about knowing how they think, decide and act.
 And, what they are going to do next and most importantly, so what?